ViceroyFaust/SDT301-Memoranda-TeamPoshtovaPloscha/QualityPolicy.md

   - e.g. US1-DevelopModels
 - Use the template described in this article "[How to Write a Git Commit Message](https://cbea.ms/git-commit/)" to write proper git commit messages
   - Commit messages must include User Story and Task numbers
-  - Please set the following as your commit message template
+  - Please set the following as your commit message template (The Lines with # are comments)
 ```markdown
 # 50 characters ##################################
 # If applied, this commit will...